kris-smarthome/docker-arr/README.md

 ```

 Set the media user password  `passwd media` using `YOUR_PASSWORD`
-Add the default user to the media group `sudo usermod -aG media $USER`
+Add your user to the media group `sudo usermod -aG media $USER`